Two-phase video uploads with YouTube API and curl

 }

-As well as adding the optional parameter notifySubscribers I also added the uploadType parameter.
+parameter.
 While not directly documented on the Videos: insert page, it appears in the Ruby code sample there and seems to be quite important.

-Using the two functions thus defined, it's a straightforward matter of using the Swiss Army toolchain of HTTP clients, the venerable curl:
+Using the two functions thus defined, it's a straightforward matter of using the Swiss Army toolchain of HTTP clients, the venerable curl

 curl \